-The U.S. Virgin Islands is “America’s Caribbean Paradise” and consists of three islands: St. Thomas, St. John, and St. Croix.
+The US Virgin Islands is “America’s Caribbean Paradise” and consists of three islands: St. Thomas, St. John, and St. Croix.
 There is also Water Island.
+Below you’ll find general information about the US Virgin Islands.

 The Virgin Islands are an organized, unincorporated territory of the United States which was originally settled by the Ciboney, Carib, and Arawak peoples.
 Christopher Columbus first named the islands in 1493 for Saint Ursula and her virgin followers.